 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-In each Discussion Board Forum, the student will write a journal article review related to his/her research topic.
-The purpose of the forum is to generate ideas for the development of the Research Paper.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
+In each Discussion, the student will write a journal article review related to their research topic.
+The purpose of the discussion is to generate ideas for the development of the Research Paper.
 Each thread must include at least 1 citation in current APA format and integration of at least 1 biblical principle.
-For each forum, the thread must be 400–500 words and the 2 replies must be 200–300 words.
+For each discussion, the thread must be 400–500 words and the 2 replies must be 200–300 words.

 The student will write a total of 2 reviews, each of a scholarly journal article related to his/her research topic.
 Each review must be 2 pages and must be formatted in current APA style.